 Quality of Coffee — If you’re a simple coffee person, the selection of beverages doesn’t matter anywhere near as much as the quality of the coffee the machine churns out.
 Let’s be very clear: pod coffee makers cannot compare with the quality of coffee produced by an espresso or cappuccino maker.

-Of the two, the quality and flavor of the Tassimo coffees are slightly better than the Dolce Gusto coffees.
+Of the two, the quality and flavor of the Tassimo coffees is slightly better than the Dolce Gusto coffees.
 Nescafe may have mastered instant coffee, but it hasn’t quite gotten the flavor and richness quite right.

 Winner: Tassimo T20